DessertSource/dessert-brickadia-guide/docs/Wires/Variables/Adding.md

 ---
-icon: material/content-save-plus-outline
+icon: material/clipboard-plus-outline
 tags:
-    - Wires
+    - Gates
 ---

-# Adding Variables
+# Adding & getting variables

+## Variable Gate

 In the context of Brickadia's wires, variables are circular gate bricks storing values that can be accessed or modified from anywhere at any time.